Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             conventional) libraries.

     additional arguments:
-      --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
-                            If the paths of sRNA gff files can be provided, this function will compare sORF and sRNA to detect the overlap.
       --utr_length UTR_LENGTH, -ul UTR_LENGTH
                             If --tss_files is provided, please assign the utr length for comparing TSS with sORF.
 The default number